Monkey Island 2: LeChuck's Revenge: Overall principles

-Reconciling the planned puzzles for the game with its narrative was a major point of focus for the designers of Monkey Island 2.
-Rik Haynes reported that Gilbert "was so absorbed by the process, in fact, that he even solved tricky problems in his sleep".
-According to Gilbert, contiguous suggestions that addressed the issue of the game's playability came from LucasArts game testers as they reviewed various development builds of Monkey Island 2.
-He recalled an instance during development when Judith Lucero and members of her team submitted to him an e-mail that detailed an extensive proposal for an overhaul of Monkey Island 2s then current version.
+Contiguous suggestions addressing the game's playability came from LucasArts game testers as they reviewed various development builds of Monkey Island 2.
+Gilbert recalled an instance during development when Judith Lucero and members of her team e-mailed him an extensive overhaul proposal for Monkey Island 2's then current version.
 James Hampton stated that this document, internally dubbed the "Giant "D" ("D" for "Design") Bug", was collaboratively developed by him and the game's other testers and offered "our ideas and reactions to the earliest builds of the game".
-Their recommendations particularly provided for additions to the game's length and difficulty, and specified edits to its storyline and puzzles.
-Discussing Gilbert's response, Hampton noted that he encouraged agency among the development staff over the course of the creative process and thus approved of the testing personnel's considerations.
-As a result, a number of their concepts were implemented in the finalized game, such as the idea for "screwball" non-playable sequences depicting the player character during travel between the islands in the game's setting on an onscreen map of the overworld, as a pastiche of analogous scenes in the Indiana Jones films.
-Also carried over from the proposal was the conceit for a library location with a multitude of references to the game's events and easter eggs from the team that were included in the area via the element of an interactive card catalog.
+They recommended in particular additions to the game's length and difficulty, and specified edits to its storyline and puzzles.
+Discussing Gilbert's response, Hampton noted that he encouraged agency among the development staff over the course of the creative process and thus approved of the testers' considerations.

+A number of their concepts were therefore implemented in the finished game, such as "screwball" cutscenes depicting between-island travels of the player character in the game's overworld map, as a pastiche of analogous scenes in the Indiana Jones films.
+Also carried over from the proposal was a library location with a multitude of references to the game's events and easter eggs from the team, via an interactive card catalog.
 Reminiscing on the game testers' contributions, Gilbert said that they "have a unique perspective on the game and poke not only at the bugs but also the design and the thought process of playing a game" and "are a critical gear in the machinery that makes up making a game".